Is Polygon (MATIC) a Good Crypto Investment?

-As for Polygon, some might consider it a safe investment while others do not.
-For instance, Mark Cuban, the crypto enthusiast billionaire, invested in Polygon.
+As for polygon, some might consider it a safe investment while others do not.
+For instance, Mark Cuban, the cryptocurrency-enthusiast billionaire, invested in polygon.

-Another plus point for Polygon is that more than 350 apps are running on its network.
-As the network runs many decentralized apps, it will remain relevant for a long time to come.
+One plus point for the platform is that more than 7,000 decentralized apps are running on it.
+The sheer volume of dApps it supports should keep the platform relevant for a long time to come.

 Negatives Associated with Polygon

-However, the downside of Polygon crypto is its attachment to Ethereum.
-Due to this, the network is not only competing with other currencies but also with Ethereum itself, which it also depends on.
+The downside of Polygon is its attachment to Ethereum.
+The network is not only competing with other currencies but also with Ethereum itself, which it also depends on.

-Polygon developers argue with this, saying their network will remain relevant even if Ethereum 2.0 is released, since Polygon offers speedier transactions and allows Ethereum’s communication with other networks.
+Polygon developers argue with this, saying their network will remain relevant even if Ethereum 2.0/The Merge comes to fruition because Polygon offers speedier transactions and allows Ethereum’s communication with other networks.

-You can buy Polygon from a number of cryptocurrency exchanges, including:
+You can buy polygon coins from several cryptocurrency exchanges, including: